agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 <!--     1 hour at 4 degrees C. -->
 <!--     1.
 This is Program 3 on the Optima L-70k Ultracentrifuge -->
 <!--     2.
 Pellet after this step contains the exosomes. -->

-12. Again, use a serological pipet to remove the supernatant from the samples.
-Use a pipetman to remove as much supernatant from the pellet as possible.
-Resuspend pellet in 60-120 mcL of PBS and store at -80 degrees C.
-    1. Optional: If you want to conduct exosomal protein analysis, you can resuspend in lysis buffer (see BCA protocol).
-    2. Save two 1.8mL aloquots of the supernatant in 2mL Cryovials.
-    3. Place these supernatant samples in the -80C freezer box "Second Supernatant" BALF ultracentrifugation.

 # References